Photo Gallery III: Lake Okoboji Guest Cottage

 Kitchen

-Custom nautical look kitchen cabinets topped with wood counter top
+Custom designed kitchen cabinets topped with wood counter top

 Architectural gable design feature